salimabsi/colorhunt-scraper/README.md

-# Colorhunt.co Scraper
+# A colorhunt.co website scraper
-Simple code that scrapes all color palettes from [colorhunt.co](https://colorhunt.co/)
+Nodejs scrapper that scarpes all palettes data from [colorhunt.co](https://colorhunt.co/)

 Willing to clone it someday 😉.